- 1 Introduction

 2. INVEST principle for stories

-Except for the template mentioned above, you can also refer to the INVEST principle (Reference http://duweizhong.blogbus.com/logs/112151436.html) when writing a story.
+Except for the template mentioned above, you can also refer to the INVEST principle when writing a story.
+Refer to https://en.wikipedia.org/wiki/INVEST_ (mnemonic) for more about the INVEST principle.

 I —— Independent